webia1/Frontend-Ecosystem/Pandoc/ExampleConfig.md

 ## Introduction

-This is an example Markdown configuration file with colored links and highlighted code using JetBrains Mono font.
-You have to open this file in a text editor to see the configuration settings.
+This is an example Markdown configuration file with colored links and highlighted code using JetBrains Mono font[^longnote].

+[^longnote]: You have to open this file in a text editor to see the configuration settings.
+  BTW: This is a long footnote.

 The configuration settings are placed in a so called YAML front matter block at the beginning of the file.
 The settings are used by the Pandoc document converter to create a PDF file from this Markdown file.